Love cycling? Love camping? Love adventure? Why not mix all those passions together to experience the thrill and chill of bikepacking?!

 Hardtail — This option features front suspension to give you a bit more comfort as you navigate the bumpier gravel terrain.
 And, with no rear suspension, you’ll still have plenty of space to mount your bags in back.

-Fat Bike – A Fat Bike will provide you with a lot of cushion over the miles and float for when the trail gets super sandy.
+Fat Bike – A Fat Bike is equipped with fat tires which will provide you with a lot of cushion over the miles and float for when the trail gets super sandy.